Accessibility

 description of some of the features.

-retailer that sells TVs, and ask them to see if you can
+that sells TVs, and ask them to see if you can have those

-demonstrated instore.
-It might even be a good idea to
+features demonstrated instore.
+It might even be a good idea

-features that are now being built into smart TVs.
-There
+that are now being built into smart TVs.
+There may also be

-that might have these features built into the TV’s (for
+other companies that might have these features built into

 When looking at the remote, are the keys well-spaced?